 2. Building strength

 Exercise helps wake sleepy muscles and gets your joints back in motion.
+In fact, if you’ve never hiked before or have only occasionally hiked, now is as good a time as any to start hiking regardless of your fitness level.
 Thanks to the various slopes, the muscles used most in hiking are glutes, quadriceps, hamstrings, calves, abdominals, lower back, and obliques among others – especially your heart.
 And carrying a pack or even your child in a carrier helps strengthen those core and leg muscles, as well as increases your endurance.
 You can also give the gift of heart health to family members, especially littles who can learn to walk on different terrain and grandparents who may not be as active as they use to be.
 And once you’re feeling stronger and more confident, set goals to hike farther and faster or do more challenging hikes to get your heart pumping.

 3. Bonding with others